-• Home Safety/Access Modifications - Home safety access and modifications are identified after an inhome safety assessment is completed.
-The in-home safety assessment will determine what devices and/or modifications are recommended by a licensed occupational therapist's evaluation.
-Depending on the Assessment needs, covered items may include items such as: Non-Skid Anti-slip flooring/Rug Tape, LED Night Lights, Shower Chair, Raised Toilet Seat, Grab Bars, Handheld Showerhead and/or Holder, Bed Rail, Transfer Devices, Railings, Ramps, Adjustable Bed Frame.
+Services that are covered for you What you must pay when you get these services Assessment needs, covered items may include items such as: Non-Skid Anti-slip flooring/Rug Tape, LED Night Lights, Shower Chair, Raised Toilet Seat, Grab Bars, Handheld Showerhead and/or Holder, Bed Rail, Transfer Devices, Railings, Ramps, Adjustable Bed Frame.
 Any modifications will be performed by licensed and insured installers.
 Your NationsBenefits Supplemental Benefits Mastercard® must be activated before you use your benefits.
 Cards will not be retro activated to previous calendar quarters.
-All members enrolling with an effective date other than January 1st will receive prorated benefits based on your enrollment date.
+All members enrolling with an effective date other than January 1 st will receive prorated benefits based on your enrollment date.
 You can activate your card at Sonder.NationsBenefits.com/Activate. not retro-activated to any previous month(s).

-To learn more about these Benefits, call Sonder Breathe Well (HMO C-SNP) Member Services.
+To learn more about these Benefits, call Sonder Complete Health Advantage (HMO) Member Services.
 Contact information can be found in Chapter 2, Section 1 of this booklet and on the back of your Sonder Health Plans Member ID card.
 Or visit www.SonderHealthPlans.com and select For Members.